GPS TRACKER FOR $10 A MONTH

 There are a lot of ways to tackle this problem however I want to do it cheaply and as minimalistic as possible so I can hide this thing in the camper.
 You can add a real time clock to the Pi but they plug into the GPIO pins and your SIM HAT is ALREADY PLUGGED IN AND COVERING ALL THE PINS.
 You can solder jumpers or breadboard the parts but now we’re getting kind of huge.
 The bigger and more complex this is the more likely the bad guys will find it and disable it.

 The GNSS (GPS) was outputting NMEA data on /dev/USB1 so I tried installing GPSD on the pi so I could set the time from GPS which is quite accurate by the way.
 However, when I snatched away the GPS serial port the script file I was using to send me coordinates no longer worked.
-I’m certain there is a way to get the GPS to do double duty but my skill limit is stretched on this one.
+I’m certain I can get the GPS to do double duty but my skill limit is stretched on this one.

 I could add a second GPS unit to the USB on the Pi.
-This could actually be quite economical, somewhat minimalistic and then the time could be set from that GPS serial device.
+I can do this quite economically, somewhat minimalistic and then the time could be set from that GPS serial device.

 Utilize a Raspberry Pi 4 Compute Module and which has a real time clock built in.